damien-magoni/vnd/README.md

 vnd
 ===

-The vnd (Virtual Network Device) is a program for emulating network devices.
+The Virtual Network Device (vnd) is a program for emulating network devices.
 It can be used to interconnect virtual machines running on emulators (QEMU, Dynamips, etc) that support the same backends.